 What became very clear to me and quite quickly was that an ICF coach has a fantastic set of skills to utilize with their fellow peer coaches, staff members and colleagues within the office and anyone out there in the world providing the coaching conversation stays within certain parameters.
 These parameters do not include the past.
 What also became very clear to me through my experiences early on in coaching life and to nearly all of whom I have spoken to on the topic since, is that when a “real world client” (a paying client - not a barter coaching arrangement you have with someone or a fellow peer coach) signs up to your service, they do not see any guidelines and do not humor you by playing within the boundaries that ICF has set.
 Hardly a surprise when so many of our answers, clarifying moments, awareness breakthroughs, unblocks and emotional releases come from picking away at the old version of ourselves so we can help create the person we need to be going forward to achieve our aspirations in life.

-In summary, the way I see it is that if you are an ICF certified coach swimming around in an ocean of corporate HR Training departments, boardroom executives and middle managers living and breathing their careers above all else you are in the perfect place and going to do very well.
+In summary, the way I see it is that if you are an ICF certified coach swimming around in very "corporate" waters supporting clients to grow their careers and success above all else and never allowing the coaching conversations to drift into the land of emotions or past then you are in the perfect place and likely going to do very well with an ICF Leadership Coaching skillset.
 You are an Executive Coach, at least primarily speaking.

 If for you that sounds like taking a swim in the North Atlantic on a cold winter's day but you know you were born to be a coach of some kind then I’d say you are going to enjoy being a life coach far more than an executive coach.
 Hey, I could be wrong of course.
 After all coaching is evolving right.
 What I can tell you for sure is that trying to be a life coach based only on ICF coaching techniques will be rather like trying to win a game of football after being told you’re not allowed into the other team’s half of the pitch.
 Scoring is possible but it won’t come easily.
 I personally feel I have reached my ideal compromise now as a potential and lifestyle coach.
 As an NLP Master Practitioner and Master Coach, (currently about to embark on my NLP Train the Trainer certification), a CBT (Cognitive Behavioral Therapy) Practitioner and the proud owner of my ICF Leadership certification I believe I have finally created my own balanced blend of coaching and based on the results my clients are getting in their lives, this assessment is fair.

 The training program is based on what I consider to be the ideal blend of NLP, CBT and ICF skillsets.
 It is a comprehensive 30 hour course which will be carried out over 10 weeks.
 One 3 hour LIVE and private class with me once per week.
 By the end of the 30 hours my guarantee to you is that you will be both fully confident and fully equipped to thrive as a life coach.
 I will of course always be here to support you long after you finish the program with me.
+That is why I can guarantee you will get to where you want to be.
+We will have regular online group sessions with mentoring by me even after the program finishes.
+Frankly, I want to share my journey with you and be a continuing part of yours too!
 For a client to feel like the champion of their life they need a coach who feels like a champion of coaching.
 Are you that coach now?
 If you are then you know that it’s the best feeling imaginable.
-If you still feel like you’re in a life jacket, sign up to this program.
+Whether you're just starting out or currently coaching but still feel like you’re in a life jacket, sign up to this program.
 You will not regret it.

 Serious about becoming a Life Coach and as yet have not done any training or any formal courses or qualifications?
 Save yourself a lot of time and money and get everything you need right here in this program.

 Online Program available worldwide.
 Limited to 6 Coaches per group.
-Group 1 starting in November 2020!
+Next Group starting 4th November 2020!